 It has now been re-tweeted over 8,000 times.
 Becky and her friend Georgia Bibby, the girl on the left in the picture, felt the mannequins represented an unhealthy and unrealistic body weight.
 Her message has received a lot of support on Twitter like the comments below;

-“I’m sorry @Topshop but how is this size zero mannequin sending a remotely safe & responsible image?
+“I’m sorry @Topshop, but how is this size zero mannequin sending a remotely safe & responsible image?
 Remove.
 Simple”. – @gemmaoaten

 “annoyed by the image of that regular-sized girl next to the stupidly thin #Topshop mannequin, and people wonder why young girls crash diet”. – @ItsOnlyNaomi